hydrogen-dev/raindrop-sdk-python/README.md

 ```

 ## Getting started
 The `raindrop` package defines two classes that you will interact with: `ServerRaindropPartner` and `ClientRaindropPartner`.
-To start making API calls, you'll need to instantiate a each object.
+To start making API calls, you'll need to instantiate each object.
 The SDK will automatically fetch you an [OAuth token](https://www.hydrogenplatform.com/docs/hydro/v1/#Authentication), and set [your environment](https://www.hydrogenplatform.com/docs/hydro/v1/#Environment).

 ## `ClientRaindropPartner` Functions
 ```python